All the Tsar’s Men

 When U.S. President Barack Obama meets Modi in Washington on Tuesday, he should express his unequivocal support for the deal—and propose ways to help achieve its potential.

 The Chabahar deal could benefit two of Washington’s key South Asian friends in a big way.
-First, doubling in natural gas consumption between 2000 and 2012 and that increasingly relies on imported natural gas to meet domestic demand.
+First, it gives India the opportunity to tap into the vast natural gas riches of Central Asia.
+Additionally, with a stronger foothold in Iran, New Delhi will be better positioned to tap into Iran’s own gas reserves.
+These are big developments for a country that witnessed a doubling in natural gas consumption between 2000 and 2012 and that increasingly relies on imported natural gas to meet domestic demand.
 According to Indian economists, meanwhile, if India is to return to double-digit growth in the coming decades, it will require a three- to fourfold increase in energy supplies.
 The Chabahar deal, by boosting India’s energy security, can help meet the needs of its growing economy and help facilitate its transformation into a great power.